kimdanny/blog/_pages/about.md

   1. 3 years consecutive class representative
   2. English Parliamentary Debate Club (3 years)
   3. Humanities Academy (2 years)

+### Relevant Experience
+* **Artificial Intelligence BootCamp**
+  *June 2019 - Sep 2019 (3 months) / Seoul, South Korea*
+  *Korea Advanced Institute of Science and Technology (KAIST)*
+  인공지능 여름 캠프 (양재R&CD 혁신허브 with KAIST & 모두의 연구소 sponsored by Seoul City Government) On June, took an intensive Machine Learning and Data Science online pre-course, provided by the BootCamp.
+From July to September, by attending 4-5 hours of lectures 5 days a week, I will be covering much deeper part of it, including ANN, CNN, RNN, GAN, RL, NLP and Computer Vision.
+During the last two months, one group project will be proceeded and be presented on the last day.

+* **Invited Participant at Bank of America Merrill Lynch** *October 2018 / London, UK / at UCL*
+  Invitation-only technical workshop.
+  Found out more about the important role of 'Technology division' has in the running of their business.
+  Had the chance to do network with a number of representatives from Analyst up to Director level.
+  Was given an insight into the campus programs, and what they look for in students.

+* **Google Technical Workshop**
+  *October 2018 / London, UK / at UCL*
+  Google Technical Workshop / Engineering at Google (hosted by UCL technology society) Google engineers pulled back the curtains on the interview process and walked through a practice question.
+  Took part in a tech talk on the the Google Calendar backend services.
+Learned about software and site reliability engineering, as well as engineering at Google in general.

 ### Stacks
 * **languages**